The Cop Number of the One-Cop-Moves Game on Planar Graphs: Introduction

-This paper examines a variant of the classical cops-and-robbers game, known alternately as the \emph{one-active-cop} game \cite{offner14}, \emph{lazy-cops-and-robbers} game \cite{bal15,bal16,sullivan16} or the \emph{one-cop-moves} game \cite{yang15}.
+This paper examines a variant of the cops and robbers game, known alternately as the \emph{one-active-cop} game \cite{offner14}, \emph{lazy cops and robbers} game \cite{bal15,bal16,sullivan16} or the \emph{one-cop-moves} game \cite{yang15}.
 The corresponding cop number of a graph $G$ in this game variant is called the \emph{one-cop-moves cop number of $G$}, and is denoted by $c_1(G)$.
-One motivation for studying the one-cop-moves cop number comes from Meyniel's conjecture: it is hoped that an analogue of Meyniel's conjecture holds in the one-cop-moves game, and it would be easier to prove than the original conjecture (or at least lead to new insights into how Meyniel's conjecture may be proven).
-The one-cop-moves cop number has been studied for various special families of graphs such as hypercubes \cite{bal15,offner14}, generalised hypercubes \cite{sim16}, random graphs \cite{bal16} and Rook's graphs \cite{sullivan16}.
-On the other hand, relatively little is known about the behaviour of the one-cop-moves cop number of connected planar graphs \cite{bonato16}.
+One of our motivations for studying the one-cop-moves cop number comes from Meyniel's conjecture: it is hoped that an analogue of Meyniel's conjecture holds in the one-cop-moves game, and it would be easier to prove than the original conjecture (or at least lead to new insights into how Meyniel's conjecture may be proven).
+The one-cop-moves cop number has been studied for various special families of graphs such as hypercubes \cite{bal15,offner14}, generalized hypercubes \cite{sim16}, random graphs \cite{bal16}, Rook's graphs \cite{sullivan16}, graphs with treewidth at most 2 \cite{yang18}, and Halin graphs \cite{yang18}.
+On the other hand, relatively little is known about the behaviour of the one-cop-moves cop number of connected planar graphs.
 In particular, it is still open at present whether or not there exists an absolute constant $k$ such that $c_1(G) \leq k$ for all connected planar graphs $G$ \cite{bal16,yang15}.
 Instead of attacking this problem directly, one may try to establish lower bounds on $\sup\{c_1(G):\mbox{$G$ is a connected planar graph}\}$ as a stepping stone.
 Note that the dodecahedron $D$ is a connected planar graph with classical cop number equal to $3$ \cite{Aigner84}.
-Since any winning strategy for the robber on $D$ in the classical cops-and-robbers game can also be applied to $D$ in the one-cop-moves game, it follows that $c_1(D) \geq 3$, and this immediately gives a lower bound of $3$ on $\sup\{c_1(G):\mbox{$G$ is a connected planar graph}\}$.
+Since any winning strategy for the robber on $D$ in the cops and robbers game can also be applied to $D$ in the one-cop-moves game, it follows that $c_1(D) \geq 3$, and this immediately gives a lower bound of $3$ on $\sup\{c_1(G):\mbox{$G$ is a connected planar graph}\}$.
+To the best of our knowledge, there has hitherto been no improvement on this lower bound.
+Sullivan, Townsend and Werzanski \cite{sullivan16} recently asked whether or not $\sup\{c_1(G):\mbox{$G$ is a connected planar graph}\} \geq 4$.\footnote{The same question was assigned to Shulang Lei and Rahim Ali in 2012 as their projects when they took the second author's reading course.} Many prominent planar graphs have a one-cop-moves cop number of at most 3 (such as the dodecahedron and the truncated icosahedron, known colloquially as the ``soccer ball graph'') or at most 2 (such as cylindrical grid graphs),\footnote{Formal proofs establishing the one-cop-moves cop number of these graphs are usually quite tedious.} and so the study of such graphs unfortunately does not shed new light on the question.
+The goal of the present work is to construct a connected planar graph whose structure is specifically designed for a robber to easily evade 3 cops indefinitely, thereby settling the open problem affirmatively.
+Our graph is a modification of the dodecahedron; for details of the construction and an intuitive explanation of certain features of the graph, see Section \ref{sec:graphconstruction}.